Woman Researching Charts

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-It has long been one of my favorite sites to do research on potential investments, as well as track my portfolio and find new ideas.
+I've been a Premium user of Seeking Alpha for over 6 years.
+It has long been one of my favorite sites to analyze my current investments, do research on potential investments, and track my portfolio.

 Seeking Alpha review summary